Pressure Cooker Creamy Tomato Soup with Grilled Cheese Croutons

 - Once the cooking cycle has completed, allow pressure to release naturally.

-- Blend soup in the pot with an immersion blender until smooth.
+- Blend soup in the pot with an immersion blender fitted with a blade attachment until smooth.

 - Stir half-and-half through the soup; season with salt and pepper.

 - Layer 2 slices Cheddar cheese onto 1 bread slice; top with 1 slice Colby cheese and a second slice of bread.
 Spread 1 tablespoon butter over the top of the top bread slice.
 Repeat process with remaining bread, cheese, and butter